Title: Echoes of Love

 City Design

-I ended up with a future scenario, where higher temperatures have turned most of Earth into desert, and people have gathered together in metropolises surrounded by massive damns to keep the rising oceans at bay:
+I ended up with a future scenario, where higher temperatures have turned most of Earth into a desert, and people have gathered together in metropolises surrounded by massive dams to keep the rising oceans at bay:

 Character Design